MischaD/BeyondFID/README.md

 - If your training set is small (in relation to snth), then you can ignore the measurement gap and report jsonfile["swav"]["snth"]["irs_inf"] directly.

-- If your training set is large (in relation to snth), then you should use the adjusted score instead jsonfile["swav"]["irs_adjusted"] or report the IRS score as a mean over multiple subsets of the training dataset.
+- If your training set is the same size or large (in relation to snth), then you should use the adjusted score instead jsonfile["swav"]["irs_adjusted"] or report the IRS score as a mean over multiple subsets of the training dataset.

 # Advanced Usage
 - You do not want to save the generated images on disc?